 The Hooded Nazarenes of Spain

-In advance of Holy Week, which starts on Palm Sunday (April 2, 2023), this is a quick riff on Nazarenes (Nazarenos), the hooded penitents that are sometimes mistaken for members of the Ku Klux Klan.
+In advance of Holy Week, which starts on Palm Sunday (April 2, 2023), here is a quick riff on Nazarenes (Nazarenos), the hooded penitents that are sometimes mistaken for members of the Ku Klux Klan.

 The origin of the Nazarene tradition in Spain is rooted in the medieval religious practices of self-mortification and penance.
 The participants in these processions often carry wooden crosses, rosaries, candles and other religious symbols, and some even walk barefoot as a sign of their devotion and penance.
 In the modern context, the Nazarenos are typically members of religious brotherhoods or fraternities that organize the Holy Week processions in their local communities.